jdhenke/celestrium/doc/paper.md

 ![image](https://f.cloud.github.com/assets/1418690/1701103/cc9a13f0-6040-11e3-815d-3be41a920182.png)

 First, note that this is not the entire graph.
-Celestrium allows the user to dynamically bring in parts of the entire graph.
+Celestrium allows the user to dynamically bring in the desired parts of the entire graph.
 A user can do this by searching for a specific node and adding it using the Node Search plugin.
 Additionally, a user can pull in neighbors of nodes already in Celestrium and explore the graph by continually branching out from chosen nodes.
 Celestrium also automatically includes the links between the nodes currently on the graph, keeping the visualized graph consistent with the entire graph.